 Watching the trends

-The raw numbers suggest potential trouble ahead.
-For the last fully reported fiscal quarter, Cavco Industries's year-over-year revenue shrank 15.3%, and its AR grew 1.6%.
-That's a yellow flag.
-End-of-quarter DSO increased 20.0% over the prior-year quarter.
-It was up 7.7% versus the prior quarter.
-That demands a good explanation.
+The numbers don't paint a clear picture.
+For the last fully reported fiscal quarter, Cavco Industries's year-over-year revenue grew 9.4%, and its AR grew 9.3%.
+That looks OK.
+End-of-quarter DSO decreased 0.0% from the prior-year quarter.
+It was up 10.7% versus the prior quarter.
+That looks like seasonality.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.